Sophia Chang: Mentorship program

 In September 2020, Chang launched the Unlock Her Potential mentorship program for women of color.
 The program aims to provide mentorship and networking opportunities for women in the entertainment industry.
 Since its inception, Chang has recruited mentors such as Mona Scott-Young, Andre Royo, RZA, GZA, Jim Jarmusch, Bao Nguyen, 9th Wonder, Joey Bada$$, Ebro Darden, Michael Mann, W. Kamau Bell, Michael Ostin, and Pamela Adlon.

+Other work

+Chang produced several New York Fashion Week runway shows for designer Vivienne Tam.
+She also produced a runway show for Project Runway All Stars.
+Appearing as herself in several hip hop documentaries, Chang has also been attached as an executive producer to several TV projects.

+Other honors

+In 2025, Assemblymember Grace Lee welcomed Sophia Chang to the chamber of the New York State Assembly.

 Personal life

 Chang has two children with her ex-partner, Shi Yan Ming.